ivenuss/jakubh.com/README.md

 ## Design

-The main goal for me was to make the design as minimalistic as possible, which I think I achieved.
+The main goal for me was to make the design as minimalistic as possible.

 ## Technologies